LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-OverviewAndAnnouncements.md

 - Review this week's section on Moodle.
 - Be sure to <u>watch or read all the required materials</u>.
     For online students, this includes the short class recordings which will be available after 4:00pm on Monday and Wednesday via the Zoom widget near the top of the Moodle page.
-- Things that have changed since Mari recorded her videos:
+- Notes regarding Mari's videos:

-  - This week's lab was lab 4 but is now lab 5.
+  - Mari refers to this week's lab as "lab 4" but it is now lab 5.
+  - There is a video on CSS Flexbox, which is not related to the HTML 5 canvas, but is used for layout of the lab 5 meme creator web page.
+This was probably covered in your CIS 195 course and so it will be review.

 ### Lab 5